 van Praag, H. (2009).
 Exercise and the brain: something to chew on Trends in Neurosciences, 32 (5), 283-290 DOI: 10.1016/j.tins.2008.12.007

 Let’s have a look at the evidence.
 Until the nineties of the previous century research and reviews were mainly based on non-randomized controlled trials unpublished dissertations and observational studies and their results should be interpreted with caution.
 Until 2006 some additional reviews were published which included randomized controlled trials (RCTs) only.
 One review involved 11 RCTs and another review mainly focused on the elderly.
 The first one showed a very large treatment effect in favor of exercise compared to control conditions.
 In the elderly exercise is efficient in reducing depression or high levels of depressive symptoms.
 Overall quality of the RCTs improved over time encouraging the optimism about the efficacy of exercise for depression.
+At BetterPT, we’re committed to making sure that your physical therapy booking experience is as seamless as possible, You can get more information about physical therapy here.

 Since 2006 four RCTs have examined the effects of exercise on depression.